Nanning: Metro

 Nanning Metro system is known for its Nanning Rail Transit (NNRT), expected to comprise a total of nine lines.
-The first was completed and put into operation in June 2016, the second begin operation in December 2017, while lines 3 and 4 are now under construction.
+The first was completed and put into operation in June 2016, the second began operation in December 2017.
+Line 3 began operation in 2019, and Line 4 began operation in 2020.
 Line 1 connects the East and West of Nanning, linking the financial and political center and the academic and research center of Nanning.

-Stations of Line 1 from the West to East are: SHIBU - Nanning College for Vocational Technology - PENGFEI LU - XIXIANGTANG Coach Station - Guangxi University for Nationalities - QINGCHUAN - Nanning Zoo - LUBAN LU - Guangxi University - BAICANGLING - Nanning Railway Station - CHAOYANG Square - XINMIN LU - MINZU Square - MACUN - NANHU - JINHU Square - Convention & Exhibition Center - WANXIANGCHENG - ASEAN Business District - FENGLING -!LANGDON Coach Station - BAIHUALING - FOZILING - Nanning East Railway Station.